8fold/site-joshbruce.com/content-root/public/essays-and-editorials/webdev/absolute-beginners/interaction-and-animations/content.md

 ...
 ```

-The dot means we're looking for a `class` attribute with a value of `current`.
+The dot in `li.current` means we're looking for a `class` attribute with a value of `current`.
 We could remove the `li` if we wanted to.
 If this were an `id` (like the `last-paragraph` for the inline anchor), we would use a hash (#) instead of a dot.

 The same class can be applied to multiple elements in a document.
-Because we have a pretty specific selector, though, just because add the `current` class to, say, a paragraph doesn't mean the font would become bold.
+Because we have a pretty specific selector, though, if we add the `current` class to, say, a paragraph the font wouldn't become bold.

 Let's keep messing with the navigation for a bit.